liamthetate/itsnotjustinyourhead/README.md

 ## First Time Visitor Goals:

-    * I want to quickly understand the sites purpose, listen/subscribe and learn about the hosts.
+    * I want to quickly understand the sites purpose and to listen/subscribe.

 The header/hero sums up the site, with quick and easy access to listen.
 Information about the hosts is there.